Michigan State University Spartan Marching Band: Organization

-Current Director
+Current director and instructors

-In 2017, Dr. David Thornton, who previously served as the Associate Director of the Spartan Marching Band in 2015 and 2016, was appointed Director of the Spartan Marching Band and Associate Director of Bands at MSU.
+In 2017, Dr. David Thornton, who previously served as the associate director of the Spartan Marching Band in 2015 and 2016, was appointed Director of the Spartan Marching Band and associate director of Bands at MSU.

-In March 2018, Dr. Arris Golden was selected as Associate Director of the SMB, and Assistant Director of MSU Bands.
+In March 2018, Dr. Arris Golden was selected as associate director of the SMB, and assistant director of MSU Bands.
 Prior, Golden had a brief tenure as the assistant director of The Marching Tar Heels.

-Instructors and Graduate Assistants

-Working directly under the director are graduate assistants and various instructors.
-Instructors are typically paid positions and their duties include visual, color guard and percussion.
-Graduate assistants are graduate students from the MSU College of Music who arrange music, design drill, rehearse music, and teach on the field in preparation for halftime and pregame shows.
+Working directly under the director are graduate assistants and various instructors for visuals, color guard and percussion.
+Additionally, there are graduate assistants are graduate students from the MSU College of Music who arrange music, design drill, rehearse music, and teach on the field in preparation for halftime and pregame shows.
 Administratively, graduate assistants conduct challenges and auditions.

 Drum Major(s)

 Typically, the Spartan Marching Band has only one drum major for the entire ensemble.
 However, in years when the drum major is a graduating senior there are two, allowing the new drum major to have one season of apprenticeship.
 The position is chosen through an audition process.
 The drum major and band president are the top ranking student leaders in the organization.